 Make spelling practice easier for your child.
 Find out how you can teach the spellings of complex words in a systematic and effective way.

-In a previous article, we discussed why it’s important for your child to have a good working knowledge of phonics if you want them to improve their spelling.
+In a previous article, we discussed why it’s important for children to have a good working knowledge of phonics if you want them to improve their spelling.

 Learning spellings based purely on the visual appearance of words is extremely inefficient.1